calvinmetcalf/fileGDB.js/README.md

 Produces valid geojson with coordinates converted to wgs84.

-if you have browserify installed build with `browserify -o bundle.js -s fgdb -e lib/index.js`
+if you have browserify installed build with `npm run build`

 todo:
 - Figure out how feature names are stored in the database